-The College of Education’s Unite:Ed program has an outstanding opportunity open for a Temporary Project Manager.
+The University of Washington Bothell has an outstanding job opportunity for Temporary Full Time Project Manager.

 The application process for UW positions may include completion of a variety of online assessments to obtain additional information that will be used in the evaluation process.
 These assessments may include Work Authorization, Cover Letter, and/or others.
 Any assessments that you need to complete will appear on your screen as soon as you select “Apply to this position”.
 Once you begin an assessment, it must be completed at that time; if you do not complete the assessment you will be prompted to do so the next time you access your “My Jobs” page.
 If you select to take it later, it will appear on your "My Jobs" page to take when you are ready.
 Please note that your application will not be reviewed, and you will not be considered for this position until all required assessments have been completed.